 The amount of Slice Product available to «Customer Name» is less than 50 percent of «Customer Name»’s CHWM pursuant to section 11.9.
 BPA shall revise and state such limitations on «Customer Name»’s Slice Percentage in section 1 of Exhibit K at the Effective Date or at the time of a change in purchase obligation to the Slice Product.
 If «Customer Name»’s Slice Percentage is limited, then «Customer Name»’s Tier 1 Block Amount will increase pursuant to section 4.3 of this Agreement.

-By March 31, 2028 and each March 31 of a Rate Case Year thereafter, or by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Slice Percentage as the lessor of:
+By March 31, 2028 and each March 31 of a Rate Case Year thereafter, or by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Slice Percentage as the lesser of:

 (1) «Customer Name»’s Slice Percentage limit in section 1 of Exhibit K; or